 The tunic was designed, after consultation with medical and physiological advisers and officers of the Australian Department of Defence, to provide our soldiers with a garment that was comfortable, serviceable and hygienic.
 It was loose fitting to allow for the circulation of air and the free movement of arms, chest or neck, and the double pleats at the back of the tunic and pleats in the upper pockets were designed to provide extra thickness for additional warmth and protection down the spine and around the chest area.
 The four large outer pockets also enabled each soldier to carry many personal items, whilst an inside pocket was included to hold the ‘first-field-dressing packet’.

-Regardless of the additional badges and embellishments, and the non-standard placement of them, they, and the tunic, are all authentic items that were issued to Australian soldiers who served with the AIF during World War I, and together they contribute to Arthur Munro’s personal story of his war service - he served with the Artillery Brigade, he was a Signaller in the Sinai and on the Western Front, he was severely wounded resulting in his repatriation home, and he experienced long periods of hospitalisation upon his return to Australia.
+Regardless of the additional badges and embellishments, and the non-standard placement of them, they, and the tunic, are all authentic items that were issued to Australian soldiers who served with the AIF during World War I, and together they contribute to Arthur Munro’s personal story of his war service - he served with the Artillery Brigade, he was a signaller in the Sinai and on the Western Front, he was severely wounded resulting in his repatriation home, and like many ex-servicemen he experienced long periods of hospitalisation upon his return to Australia.

-In 1933, Arthur came to Port Macquarie to work in the CBC Bank.
+In 1933, Arthur came to Port Macquarie to work in CBC Bank.
 He quickly became involved with the RSL and was elected President of the Sub Branch in 1938.
 Throughout the 1940s and 1950s he worked throughout country NSW, but in 1958 he retired and returned to Port Macquarie.
 Here he continued his association with the RSL, as a Patron of the Sub Branch, as well as with the Port Macquarie division of Taree Legacy, as its President.

-Whilst this is one of thousands of tunics issued to Australian servicemen during the Frist World War, its personalised embellishments reflect Arthur Munro’s wartime experiences in a unique way.
+Whilst this is one of thousands of tunics issued to Australian servicemen during the First World War, its personalised embellishments reflect Arthur Munro’s wartime experiences in a unique way.
 It provides an insight into Arthur Munro’s service and appears to have been quite special to him.
 Retaining this tunic enabled Arthur to tell his war service story in a visual way and evidences what was no doubt a life changing experience for him as it was for the many others that he assisted after the war through his work with the RSL Sub Branch and with Legacy.

 6 June 2017